 Sept.
 16, 2018: Dr. Christine Blasey Ford is revealed as the woman who accused Supreme Court nominee Brett Kavanaugh of sexual assault when they were in high school in Bethesda, MD.
 Allegedly, Kavanaugh held Ford down on a bed, smothered her screams with his hand, and attempted to force himself on her.
 Ford was able to escape.
 Ford is the first of at least three women to come forward with sexual misconduct allegations against Kavanaugh, including Yale classmate Deborah Ramirez and Julie Swetnick.

 September 25, 2018: Bill Cosby is sentenced to three to 10 years in prison for sexual assault.
 Cosby’s is the first celebrity conviction since the #MeToo movement began.
 Comedian Hannibal Buress first mentioned Cosby’s alleged actions during a 2014 comedy set, prompting the public to reconsider the once-beloved comic’s treatment of women — and giving Cosby’s accusers space to come forward before the #MeToo movement.

-September 27, 2018: The country is captivated watching Dr. Christine Blasey Ford and Brett Kavanaugh testify before the Senate.
-More than 20 million people tune into the hearing.
+September 27, 2018: The world is captivated watching Dr. Christine Blasey Ford and Brett Kavanaugh testify before the Senate.
+More than 20 million people in the US tune into the hearing.
 The Senate vote that will determine whether Kavanaugh will become a Supreme Court Justice is set to occur after the one-week FBI background investigation takes place.

-September 28, 2018: Convicted sex offender and film director Roman Polanski announced his first film in the #MeToo era will be called J’Accuse, and will be about a soldier wrongly accused of spying.
+September 28, 2018: Convicted sex offender and film director Ronan Polanski announced his first film in the #MeToo era will be called J’Accuse, and will be about a soldier wrongly accused of spying.